We've independently reviewed this article to make sure it's as accurate as we can make it.

 As you know, your thermostat regulates your indoor temps.
 If it’s old and past its life cycle or just malfunctioning, it can’t send messages to your furnace, telling it it’s time to turn on the heat.
 If you find your furnace not turning on at all, or cycling too often, the answer may be your thermostat.

-Solution: Check the batteries, the fuse, and the wiring.
+Solution: Check the batteries, the circuit breaker, and the wiring.
 Replace the thermostat if necessary.

 5. Cracked Heat Exchanger